-Work hard, go to school, get a degree, find a job, save money for retirement, enjoy your golden years.
-Many of us are trained, programmed, and conditioned to live life this way.
+Work hard, go to school, get a degree, find a job, save money for retirement, and enjoy your golden years.
+Many of us are trained, programmed, and conditioned to live this way.

-Most of us focus on “earning a living” rather than living a life of joy, contribution, and leveraging our passion into a money-making machine that delivers extraordinary value for others as well as ourselves.
+Most of us focus on “earning a living” rather than living a life of joy, contribution, and leveraging our passion into a money-making machine that delivers extraordinary value for others and ourselves.

-This shift in focus is not about being lazy; it’s about working hard at the right things.
-The question is; what are the right things to work had at?
+This shift in focus is not about laziness but working hard at the right things.
+The question is; what are the right things to work hard at?

 The answer to that question will transform your life.

-Modern technology has transformed the way we work, which has led to amazing improvements in our quality of life.
-Using a farming example, imagine the logistics of working with 200 horses?
+Modern technology has transformed how we work, leading to amazing improvements in our quality of life.
+Using a farming example, imagine the logistics of working with 200 horses.
 That would be a handful compared to a single tractor that has the power of 200 horses driven by one person.
-That’s the leverage power of technology, and it is available to all of us.
+That’s the leverage power of technology, which is available to all of us.